amitport/Towards-Federated-Learning-with-Byzantine-Robust-Client-Weighting/experiments/shakespeare/README.md

 ## Training

-In order to reproduce the paper's results, we execute `experiments/shakespeare/run_experiment.py` (the current working directory should be the repo's root).
+In order to reproduce the paper's results, execute `experiments/shakespeare/run_experiment.py` (the current working directory should be the repo's root).

 You can view the documentation for every command line parameter using `experiments/federated/run_experiment.py --help`.

-We use the following parameters shared command line parameter and each combination of the preprocessing, aggregation, and attack parameters:
+We use the shared command line parameters and each combination of the preprocessing, aggregation, and attack parameters:

 ### Shared command line parameters